 Gray appeared in a video news release produced by the PR firm Medialink Worldwide and sponsored by Tech Central Station titled, “Global Warming and Hurricanes: All Hot Air?”

-Gray denies a link between global warming and the severity of hurricane seasons.
-"We don't think that's the case," Gray says.
-"This is the way nature sometimes works."
+Gray denied a link between global warming and the severity of hurricane seasons.
+“We don't think that's the case,” Gray says.
+“This is the way nature sometimes works.”
+See video below.

 Here is an excerpt from Gray's testimony: